Serving clients in Fayetteville and all of NW Arkansas

 - Defective products – Most often injuries occur at an amusement park or water park because the apparatus is defective.
 It is very concerning to learn that in many of these cases the park or the employees knew that the product was not in the proper condition and chose to have riders on the ride.
 However, in some instances, they may be unaware of the defect and therefore you would have a claim against the manufacturer of the product.

 In the event that someone you know or yourself has been injured while at a waterpark or amusement park, then you may be able to file any one of the aforementioned cases.
-Filing a case against the facility you were injured at may allow you to recover for some of the money you lost and will lose as a result of your accident.
+As your water park injury attorney will tell you, filing a case against the facility you were injured at may allow you to recover for some of the money you lost and will lose as a result of your accident.

 Rely on Experienced Arkansas Personal Injury Attorney Ken Kieklak